-by Bill Watkins 3/28/2017

-According to former Castro lover and CIA operative Marita Lorenz, a two-car caravan headed west out of Miami with weapons in the second car on November 21.
+According to former Castro lover and CIA operative Marita Lorenz, a two-car caravan headed west out of Miami with weapons in the second car in early November.

 Howard Hunt of Watergate fame arrived in Dallas on the 21st to meet the caravan, finalize plans and dole out money, also according to Lorenz testimony.

 Lorenz, who risked her life to tell her story, further testified that Oswald’s eventual killer, Jack Ruby, stopped by the assassins’ motel in Dallas on the 21st.
 Marita herself split the scene, knowing what these men were about to do; she went back to her child in Miami.
 But when Ruby’s photo was widely published after he killed Oswald, she knew…

 Death.
 Murder.
 A man, president, father, husband—murdered gruesomely in front of his wife.
 The fence above the grassy knoll rocking with fire and plumes of smoke.
 Eighty percent of all Dealey Plaza witnesses see and hear more gunfire from the knoll than from the Book Depository, where Oswald was according to the official government story supposed to be wreaking precise and devastating terror from the 6th floor window with a defective rifle.

 Oswald is caught watching a movie later in the day, a patsy set up for years since Bay of Pigs.
 A poor marksman according to nine out of ten of his Marine mates.
 His gun the worst possible rifle for precision—laughed at in Italy as the gun that “lost the War.”